zcapitalz/go-test-retryer/README.md

 CLI tool that runs `go test`(or another command from `--test-command-name`) with arguments from `--test-args`, parses test results from output and retries failed tests according to `--retries-per-test` and `--total-reries` limits.
 If `--total-retries` is 0, then no global limit is applied.

+Testing commands are run using provided `--shell`(default "/bin/bash") with -c option.

 **Usage of go-test-retryer**:
 - --test-args string
 &emsp;&emsp;test arguments